wbroem/gfcat/README.md

 **The first batch of primary output from this project---the 400 most significant variables in the data---[were presented at AAS 235](https://millionconcepts.com/aas235.html).**

 **A secondary output of this project that may be of general interest is a catalog of 120-second depth photometry for all "MIS style" observations collected by GALEX through GR7.** This repository currently contains that (>10Gb) catalog.
-The notebook in `code\00 - Example Workflow.ipynb` provides some guidance on how this catalog can be used.
+The Jupyter notebook in `code\00 - Example Workflow.ipynb` provides some guidance on how this catalog can be used.

 ---